 – The bat you’re currently swinging is a ticking time bomb that could go off in your hands giving you a different kind of break than the one you’ve been striving for.

 – There are some indications that a player will never regain 100% of their grip strength and control after hamate excision surgery.

 – There are some indications that post-hamate surgery results in a drop in power and a lower batting average.

-– Can you afford 6 to 9 weeks out of the season?
+– Can you afford six to nine weeks on the DL?

 TO THE FANS

 – Ask any baseball player to show you their batting glove and hand.
 You’ll be surprised at what you see.